marin-h/gimp2.8-config/README.md

 # gimp2.8-config
-A customized Gimp 2.8 config folder to make it look more like Adobe Photoshop
+A customized Gimp 2.8 config folder to make it look more like Adobe Photoshop.
+It also includes Adobe Photoshop's classic keybinding and shortcuts.

 To use this configuration follow these steps: